 Walking down the supermarket aisle, you’ll find dozens of tuna cans with colorful logos, bold claims, and confusing codes.
 Some promise “dolphin safe” fishing, others boast “sustainably caught,” and many display symbols you’ve never seen before.
 Understanding what these labels actually mean can help you make better choices for your family and the planet.

 This guide breaks down the most common tuna can symbols, reveals which sustainability claims you can trust, and shows you how to spot the marketing tricks that might mislead you.
-You’ll learn why the fishing method matters more than most people realize and discover what truly separates sustainable tuna from the rest.

 What those confusing symbols and terms actually mean